nottrobin/maas-docs/en/installconfig-networking.md

 This main view can also be filtered either by fabrics or by spaces through the use of the 'Group by' dropdown.

 Although each of the elements can be clicked upon to open up its own window, fabrics, VLANs, and spaces do not have much in the way of configuration; their names and descriptions can be altered.
-A VLAN, however, can additionally have its MTU changed and also has an action available for [enabling DHCP](installconfig-network-dhcp.md#enabling-dhcp) (see 'Take action' button).
+A VLAN, however, can additionally have its MTU changed and also has an action available for [enabling DHCP](installconfig-network-dhcp.md#heading--enabling-dhcp) (see 'Take action' button).

 A subnet, on the other hand, can be configured considerably and its window also shows information pertinent to the day-to-day operation of MAAS.
 For these reasons, a subnet will now be examined in more detail.

-### Subnet window
+<h3 id="heading--subnet-window">Subnet window</h3>

 Clicking a subnet (here `192.168.100.0/24`) will display its window.
 We'll look at this example window by sections.